Morehead State University Scholarships (2026–2027)

 What makes these “flagship” or competitive?
 They are selective, university-wide awards that go beyond automatic review.
 They require a separate application, essays, and have limited slots.

 What are the deadlines?
-All flagship scholarships have a Dec 1 deadline for 2025–26.
+All flagship scholarships have a Dec 1 deadline.
 Refer to the scholarship or Honors portal for changes each year.

 Do they stack with automatic merit?
 Usually, these replace or cap other institutional scholarships to not exceed MSU’s cost of attendance.